Collaborative Edge-to-Server Inference for Vision-Language Models: Collaborative Edge-to-Server Inference Framework for Vision-Language Models

 \section{Collaborative Edge-to-Server Inference Framework for Vision-Language Models}

 We propose a collaborative edge-to-server inference framework built on pre-trained, off-the-shelf VLMs.
 The proposed framework incorporates entropy-aware image retransmission and attention-guided collaborative visual cropping inspired by~\cite{Zhang2025mllms} to reduce communication cost while maintaining inference accuracy.
 In this setting, each client uses an edge device connected to the server over a communication channel.
 The inference task is performed on input data residing on the edge device, consisting of visual images and textual questions posed by the client.
-Due to the substantial computational and memory demands of modern VLMs, it is infeasible to deploy and execute the full model directly on the edge device.
-Hence, the image data should be transmitted to the server hosting the VLM.
-To meet the input resolution of the vision encoder, which is often lower than that of the original image, the image can be downscaled before transmission; however, this process may remove fine-grained visual details and degrade inference accuracy.
-Alternatively, transmitting the full-resolution image preserves those details but drastically increases communication overhead.
+Due to the hardware heterogeneity of edge devices, it is infeasible to deploy and execute the full VLM architecture or any of its components across diverse edge devices directly.
+Hence, the pixel-domain visual data should be transmitted to the server hosting the VLM.

+Under these circumstances, while transmitting images at full resolution ensures the preservation of critical details, it incurs a substantial increase in communication overhead.
+In contrast, employing heavy downsizing or high compression ratios to alleviate communication demand often results in the loss of fine-grained features, thereby compromising inference accuracy.
 To address this problem, we introduce a two-stage image transmission and inference protocol between the edge device and the server.
 As shown in Fig.~\ref{fig:framework}, the proposed framework achieves communication efficiency by adaptively balancing communication cost and inference accuracy through uncertainty-aware retransmission and attention-guided refinement.

-In the proposed framework, the edge device first transmits a visual input (i.e., a global image obtained by downscaling the original image) and a textual input (i.e., a question posed by the client) to the server.
+In the proposed framework, the edge device first transmits a visual input (i.e., a global image obtained by downscaling the original image to match the vision encoder configuration) and a textual input (i.e., a question posed by the client) to the server.
 Upon receiving both inputs, the server-side VLM performs an initial inference.
 During inference, the server estimates the uncertainty of its prediction using the min-entropy of the output distribution of the server model.
 If the min-entropy is low, indicating high confidence, the inference result is finalized and transmitted to the edge device.
 Conversely, if the min-entropy is high, a secondary stage is triggered.